-USC researchers decided to see if they could find a connection between lifetime exposure to stress - a known contributor to poor health - and declining stamina of the immune system.
+USC researchers decided to see if they could tease out a connection between lifetime exposure to stress - a known contributor to poor health - and declining vigor in the immune system.

-They studied and cross-referenced enormous data sets from the University of Michigan's National Health and Retirement Study.
+They queried and cross-referenced enormous data sets from the University of Michigan's Health and Retirement Study, a national longitudinal study of the economic, health, marital, family status, and public and private support systems of older Americans.

 Blood samples from the participants were then analyzed.
 People with higher stress scores had older-seeming immune profiles, with lower percentages of fresh disease fighters and higher percentages of worn-out white blood cells.

-While this study was done on older Americans, many young people have accumulated a lot of stress and could be elderly in "stress years" (like dog years!).
+While this study was done on older Americans, many young people have accumulated a lot f stress and could be elderly in "stress years" (like dog years).

-What to do?
+So what to do?

-First, find out if stress is affecting the most important part of your body, the controlling part -- your brain and immune system.

-In less than an hour, we can find in real-time if your brain and nervous system are responding to and recovering from stress correctly.
+First, find out if your stress is affecting the most important part of your body, the controlling part, your brain, and your immune system.
+In less than an hour, we can find in real-time if your brain and nervous system are responding to, and recovering from, stress correctly.
 If they are not, we can help through our new "Stressed Brain Syndrome" program.